-1. Determine the budget for the contest, remembering that contest income and expenses should break even.
-Allow for such expenses as awards, contest material, deposits, meals, printing, postage, etc.

-Note: If there is an entry fee to attend the contest, that fee must be waived for contestants.
-Contestants cannot be charged a fee to compete.

-- 2. Select a place and time for the speech contest and coordinate the selection with the proper Toastmasters officer. - 3.
+- Determine the budget for the contest, remembering that contest income and expenses should break even.
+Allow for such expenses as awards, contest material, deposits, meals, printing, postage, the venue or online meeting platform (if applicable), etc. Note: If there is an entry fee to attend the contest, that fee must be waived for contestants.
+Contestants cannot be charged a fee to compete. - 2.
+Select a place and time for the speech contest and coordinate the selection with the proper Toastmasters officer. - 3.
 Determine the agenda for the contest. - 4.
 Arrange for the supplies and services required for the event. - 5.
-Order certificates of participation for all contest speakers, and order trophies from World Headquarters for the winners.

-Note: It is a trademark violation to put the Toastmasters logo, or the words "Toastmasters" or "Toastmasters International," on speech contest awards not purchased from World Headquarters.
+Order or download certificates of participation from World Headquarters for all contest speakers. - Order trophies and/or order or download certificates from World Headquarters for the winners. - Note: It is a trademark violation to put the Toastmasters logo, or the words "Toastmasters" or "Toastmasters International," on speech contest awards not purchased from World Headquarters.

-- 6. Toastmasters International speech contest materials are available for free download at www.toastmasters.org: - Speaker's Certification of Eligibility and Originality (Item 1183) - Speech Contest Time Record Sheet and Instructions for Timers (Item 1175) - ▶ Judge's Guide and Ballot

-- ▶ Judge's Certification of Eligibility and Code of Ethics (Item 1170) - Counter's Tally Sheet (Item 1176) - ► Tiebreaking Judge's Guide and Ballot - Speech Contestant Profile (Item 1189) - Results Form (Item 1168) - 7.
+- 7. Toastmasters International speech contest materials are available for free download at toastmasters.org: - ▶ Speaker's Certification of Eligibility and Originality (Item 1183) - ▶ Speech Contest Time Record Sheet and Instructions for Timers (Item 1175) - ▶ Judge's Guide and Ballot - ▶ Judge's Certification of Eligibility and Code of Ethics (Item 1170) - ▶ Counter's Tally Sheet (Item 1176) - ▶ Tiebreaking Judge's Guide and Ballot - ▶ Speech Contestant Profile (Item 1189) - Speech Contest Certificates - ▶ Results Form (Item 1168) - 8.
 Select the chief judge.
-See the Eligibility section in this rulebook for eligibility requirements for a chief judge. - 8.
-Appoint any supporting roles needed for the contest including Sergeant at Arms, test speaker, or other roles. - A. Meet with members serving in supporting roles and brief them on their responsibilities. - 9.
+See the Eligibility section in this rulebook for eligibility requirements for a chief judge.
+Determine a method of communication or private signal with the chief judge should the contest need to be paused. - 9.
+Appoint any supporting roles needed for the contest including Sergeant at Arms, test speaker, or other roles. - A. Meet with members serving in supporting roles and brief them on their responsibilities. - 10.
 Notify the contest officials of the time and place of the contest and pre-contest briefings.
-(Allow ample time, e.g., two weeks, for club contest.) - 10.
+(Allow ample time, e.g., two weeks, for club contest.) - 11.
 Notify the contestants of the time and place of the contest and pre-contest briefing two (2) to six (6) weeks before the contest.
 Provide an information packet to each contestant at this time.
-The packet consists of: - Speech Contest Rulebook (Item 1171) - Speech Contestant Profile (Item 1189) - Speaker's Certification of Eligibility and Originality (Item 1183) - 11.
-Promote the contest in your community by sending news releases to the media. - 12.
+The packet consists of: - ▶ Speech Contest Rulebook (Item 1171) - Speech Contestant Profile (Item 1189) - Speaker's Certification of Eligibility and Originality (Item 1183) - Any pertinent training materials relevant to your online platform (if conducting an Online Speech Contest) - 12.
+Promote the contest in your community by sending news releases to the media. - 13.
 Ensure that each contestant is eligible under the contest rules before the contest, and notify contestants of disqualification if necessary.
-To check contestants' eligibility: - Verify membership status: Club officers and District leaders can use the Eligibility Assistant available in Leadership Central of www.toastmasters.org to determine if a contestant is a paid member of a paid club, or a current District leader. - Verify education: If the member is competing in the International Speech Contest, confirm that they have completed Levels 1 and 2 of any path in the Toastmasters Pathways learning experience or earned a Distinguished Toastmaster award.
+To check contestants' eligibility: - Verify membership status: Club officers and District leaders can use the Eligibility Assistant available in Leadership Central of toastmasters.org to determine if a contestant is a paid member of a paid club, or a current District leader. - Verify education: If the member is competing in the International Speech Contest, confirm that they have completed Levels 1 and 2 of any path in the Toastmasters Pathways learning experience or earned a Distinguished Toastmaster award.
 Contact the Speech Contests team at World Headquarters by email at speechcontests@toastmasters.org.